stytSofo/unikraft/README.md

 $ kraft configure
 ```

 Now we have a fully set up system.
 We only have to build and run.
+The following
-The following commands are what you would run as part of your development workflow.
+commands are what you would run as part of your development workflow.

-Build Redis with two compartments:
+Build Redis with two MPK compartments:

 ```
-$ make prepare && kraft -v build --compartmentalize '-j'
+$ make prepare && kraft -v build --no-progress --fast --compartmentalize
 ```

 Run the freshly built image: